 As a whole, KUIA remains absolutely committed to innovation and adaptation.
 The division has recently expanded the role and recruitment targets of International Admissions, launched intercultural skills workshops and supported innovative online English-language learning curricula in the Applied English Center, which welcomed Valerie Pierce as its new director in January of this year.

 Collectively, KUIA programs serve Jayhawks from all 50 states and over 105 nations by mobilizing discovery, research and service.
 Through its engagement of the global community, KUIA cultivates inclusion and collaboration across campus and the region.
 To quote Interim Provost and Executive Vice Chancellor Carl Lejuez, “These are exciting changes that will help KU be more responsive to the needs of our people and programs.
 Our world-class stature as a top institution for learning, creativity and discovery is predicated on how well we engage with others, regardless of who they are or where or how it happens.
 KU International Affairs is working to remove barriers that limit that engagement while also promoting opportunities that enhance learning and scholarly work.

-Together, these efforts and many more I have not mentioned, are keeping KU at the forefront among those universities fully engaged in campus internationalization.
-In our efforts to connect KU with and actively participate in an ever-changing world, we must shift paradigms.
-We are a local, regional and national resource as a university to be sure, but we are rapidly becoming a global resource.
-I look forward to another year of collaboration and invite you to continue to engage us, to challenge us, and to task us with the important work of helping you pursue your international vision for KU.
+I am so proud of the work of our division and of the increasing international footprint of the University of Kansas.
+We continue to work at the forefront among those universities fully engaged in campus internationalization and our realignment sets us up for success in the ever-changing world of international education.
+I look forward to another year of collaboration and I invite you to engage us, to challenge us, and to task us with the important work of helping you pursue your international vision for KU.
 With your partnership, we will continue to transform KU and the world.